varnish/Varnish-Book/varnish_book.rst

    - Overriding cache time for certain URLs
    - Stripping Set-Cookie headers that are not needed
    - Stripping bugged Vary headers
-   - Adding helper-headers to the object for use in banning (more information in later chapters)
+   - Adding helper-headers to the object for use in banning (more information in later sections)
    - Applying other caching policies

    The ``vcl_backend_response`` built-in subroutine is designed to avoid *request serialization* as described in the `Waiting State`_ section.